TopoXLab/GPU_ECC_SoCG2022/README.md

 Please skip this part if you are familiar with using CMake for compilation. <br/>
 <details>
   <summary>1.
 Setup source and destination folder</summary>
-  In CMake-GUI, the folder where you downloaded the source files will be the "source" folder.
-Create a folder named "build" as the desination folder where the compiled   binaries will be saved.
+  <p>In CMake-GUI, the folder where you downloaded the source files will be the "source" folder.
+Create a folder named "build" as the desination folder where the compiled binaries will be saved.</p>
   <summary>2.
 Specify compiler</summary>
   Choose Visual Studio 16 2019 as the compiler.
 Other compilers are not tested.
 </details>